Baking soda has many more uses than you already know. These 20 home uses for baking soda are sure to surprise you!

 Playing with slime is a fun activity and interesting too.
 Slimes that are available at stores contain many chemicals and borax which might affect your kid’s skin adversely.
 Try making a skin-friendly slime at home with easy steps and already available ingredients at your home.
 Involve your kids in the process of making slimes to make it more interesting and fun for them.

-The chemical volcano remains the classic science projects which help kids learn a lot about the eruption process as well as the chemical reactions between the used chemicals.
+The chemical volcano remains the classic science project which helps kids learn a lot about the eruption process as well as the chemical reactions between the used chemicals.
 Baking soda and vinegar can be used to make a scientific volcano as both of these ingredients react with each other in an eruptive manner.